SCHOWCASE

 -

-To ensure a consistent corporate design across all products, key design elements and the style guide were updated.
-Business documents were created to communicate product features effectively to different target groups by simplifying complex information for non-technical decision-makers.
+To ensure a consistent corporate design across all channels, key design elements and the overall style guide were updated.
+A new company website landscape and business documents were created to communicate product features effectively to different target groups by simplifying complex information also for non-technical decision-makers.

 A visual language can be followed across different touch points.